 Her first book, It’s Not About You, Mr. Santa Claus, was originally written as a play for her church.
-One of Soraya’s two sons played the young boy who writes the letter to Santa and narrates the story of Jesus’ birth.
+One of Soraya’s two sons played a young boy who writes a letter to Santa and narrates the story of Jesus’s birth.

-Soraya also thought about self-publishing, but found an agent (Ms. Karen Hardin of Priority PR Group & Literary Agency) who located a publisher.
+Soraya thought about self-publishing but found an agent (Ms. Karen Hardin of Priority PR Group & Literary Agency) who located a publisher.
 James Morgan Publishing released the book in November 2014.
 Two more of Soraya’s books are slated for release in 2015.

 Janice and Soraya are two writers who have a heart for building God’s kingdom.
-Each goes about it differently, but with the same purpose in mind.
+Each goes about it differently but has the same purpose in mind.

 What about you, dear writer?
 How are you giving back and building up God’s kingdom?